-Patients also appreciate it more when they don’t have to commute, worry about finding child care, or have to sit in a waiting room surrounded by other sick patients.
+Patients also appreciate it more when they don’t have to commute, worry about finding childcare, or must sit in a waiting room surrounded by other sick patients.

-Many physicians feel rushed because they have to constantly move from office to office.
+Many physicians feel rushed because they constantly move from office to office.
 There is a lot going on in the background that increases overwhelming feelings, intensifying the need to rush through appointments.

 Increased access to care for patients.

-Along with everything else, profit is always in the mind of a physician.
-So much emphasis is placed on the bottom line and fortunately telemedicine can help.
+Along with all the above factors, profit is always in the mind of a physician.
+So much emphasis is placed on the bottom line and fortunately, telemedicine can help.
 Because few providers practice in rural areas, many people in these areas must travel long distances to see a doctor.
-If they don’t have transportation or money for fuel and child care, they just won’t go.
+If they don’t have transportation or money for fuel and childcare, they just won’t go.

 Telemedicine is healing patients and doctors alike and because of this, telemedicine is set to have a hugely positive impact on our healthcare system.
 Are you ready for accessible and modern healthcare, and for physicians who are refreshed and enthusiastic about their treating?
 Visit The Simple Clinic and complete our contact form to request a consult today!